GET ORDAINED

 Did you know?

-New estimates suggest that at least 1 in 44 people are autistic, but it’s nearly impossible to know this number for sure.
-Many individuals don’t realize they’re autistic until they’re adults, and many others are undiagnosed because of autistic masking (when autistic folks hide their awesome autistic traits to ‘fit into’ a neurotypical world).
+New estimates suggest that at least 1 in 36 people have Autism Spectrum Disorder (ASD), but it’s nearly impossible to know this number for sure.
+Many individuals don’t realize they’re Autistic until they’re adults, and many others are undiagnosed because of diagnostic biases and Autistic masking (when Autistic folks hide their awesome Autistic traits to ‘fit into’ a neurotypical world).

 And while most Autistic adults prefer identity-first language -- which means using “Autistic person” or “Autistics,” versus “person with autism” -- all individuals and families have their own perspectives on this.
 So follow their lead!